 This article is entitled, ’14 ideas to help your communication with the hearing impaired’ but this article could also be called, “How to be a good wife when your husband is going deaf.”
 This is our story.
 It’s personal.

 It is hard to go from hearing well to being hearing impaired.
-Are you or your spouse facing this?
+Are you or someone you love facing this?

 Are you and your family struggling with a family member who has profound hearing loss or deafness?
 This marks the 6th year since my husband’s second cochlear implant, 11 years since his first implant.
 Our family is so thankful to God for this technology that enable him to keep his job and communication with us.

 Helen Keller observed, “Blindness separates people from things; deafness separates people from people.”
 While Helen Keller demonstrated that deaf and blind people could survive and do well in a hearing world, it takes a lot of effort.
 It takes effort by the person with hearing loss and effort by their family.

 Hearing Impaired: Meniere’s Disease

 My husband had episodes of vertigo beginning in college and was diagnosed with Meniere’s disease.
 With each episode he lost some hearing.
 By the time we had been married 10 years, he had lost most of his hearing in his left ear.
 I had made some small adjustments like walking on his right side or sitting to his right.
 However in 2005, the Meniere’s moved to his right ear and within a year, he lost all his hearing.
 He was 46 years old, teaching in a school and we had 4 children.